Ideas for venturing further afield than Craigengar

 Continuing the “Take a rest from cooking” theme, here are some other highly recommended local catering businesses with the personal touch that will come to Craigengar and cook you luscious food.
 Catriona of Hyndberry. www.hyndberry.co.uk or Linda Scott of Gourmet Cooking Services, www.gcscatering.co.uk.

-But maybe your budget doesn’t stretch to this but you want to enjoy Scottish fare at its best.
+But maybe your budget doesn’t stretch to outside caterers but you want to enjoy Scottish fare at its best.
 Visit Craigie's Farm Shop and Cafe on the outskirts of Edinburgh.
-With one of the largest selections of Scottish farm produce in the country, it’s ideal for stocking up with the best of food and drink for your stay at Craigengar.
-Ask us for a 15% discount voucher we have negotiated for our guests. www.craigies.co.uk
+With one of the largest selections of Scottish farm produce in the country, it’s ideal for stocking up with the best of food and drink for your stay at Craigengar. www.craigies.co.uk

 Alternatively you may fancy a no-fuss, no strangers, but tasty take-away meal.
-Highly rated locally is the Chinese menu offered by Mei Hua Platform in West Calder.
-Take advantage of the special discounted price for our guests negotiated with the owner, Philip Lau.
+Take advantage of the special discounted price for our guests negotiated with our local Chinese take-away Mei Hua Platform in West Calder.
+To claim your discount mention Crosswoodhill if phoning 01506 871500

 Option 1: 10% discount for orders between £30 to £50, 12% discount for orders over £50